 Our Street Entertainment, Live Music, Street Food & Bar are all wheelchair accessible, but our haunts are not.
 We have disabled toilet facilities.

 Discounts for Carers

-We do not offer a disabled discount but carers, with proof of a carer certificate, enter free of charge.
+We do not offer a disabled discount but carers, with proof of DLA, PIP or a Blue Badge, enter free of charge.